Neural Clamping: Joint Input Perturbation and Temperature Scaling for Neural Network Calibration: Performance Evaluation

 \section{Performance Evaluation}

 In this section, we conducted extensive experiments to evaluate the performance of our proposed Neural Clamping calibration method using the calibration metrics introduced in Section \ref{section2:calibration_metrics}.
 We compared our method to several baseline and state-of-the-art calibration methods.
-All experiments are evaluated on two popular image recognition datasets and three trained deep neural network models for each dataset.
-An ablation study on Neural Clamping is also discussed at the end of this section.
+All experiments are evaluated on three popular image recognition datasets (BloodMNIST, CIFAR100, ImageNet-1K) and six trained deep neural network models (e.g. ResNet, Vision Transformer (ViT), and MLP-Mixer).
+An ablation study on Neural Clamping is presented at the end of this section.